EvanMarshallj/EvanMarshallj.github.io/index.md

 **Bachelor of Science in Computer Science** 2016 - Present <br>
 _Minor in Psychology_ <br>
 University of Manitoba, Winnipeg, MB <br>
-Expected Date of Graduation: May 2021
+Expected Graduation Date: May 2021

 ---
 ## Technical Skills